Sindhura Lakshmana

-Sindhura Lakshmana (1898–1922) was an Indian revolutionary fighter, who fought in the independence movement against British Colonial rule in India.
+Sindhura Lakshmana (1898–1922) was an Indian revolutionary fighter in the independence movement against British Colonial rule in India.

 Biography

-Lakshmana was born in Sindhur village, which is now in Jatha taluk of Sangli district in Indian state of Maharashtra.
+Lakshmana was born in Sindhur village in a Kannada speaking family, which is now in Jath taluk of Sangli district in Indian state of Maharashtra.
+The sindhur village is in border of Karnataka and Maharashtra, which is mostly populated by Kannada speaking people.

 During the time when Mahatma Gandhi's Non-cooperation movement was spreading across India, Lakshmana started his own struggle against the British by forming a band of men to loot the tax money collected by the government treasury and distribute it among the populace.
 In 1922, he was shot dead by the British in a sting operation, while dining at the home of a British informant, in a shot to the head by British snipers.

 In popular culture

-Sindhura Lakshmana is regarded as a hero and freedom fighter especially in the states of Karnataka and Maharashtra due to his redistribution of colonial taxes to the poor people of the region.
-Several films, plays and theatrical performances are based on his life.

 A Kannada film Veera Sindhoora Lakshmana released in 1977 depicts his rebellion and struggle against the British Government.